 When using artwork to define a space you can’t beat going oversize for instant impact as soon you enter a room.
 Achieving the large scale could also be using a group of art pieces to create a united effect, or choosing bold colours and impressive frames.
 Think about anchoring your style by creating the focal point which means styling the rest of the room’s items to pay homage to your piece.
 Sculptures or collections can be another way to use art as your statement, adding a versatile dimensional effect which can be re-located for different looks.
-Check out our blog Choosing Artwork for some shopping tips.

 Image sourced from www.insideout.com.au